badrdouah/NucleCloud-Unity3D/README.md

 ## Content
-First thing to do when using the library is to import it like bellow
+First thing to do when using the nucle cloud unity 3d plugin is to import the namespace like bellow

  `using Nucle.Cloud;`